Erectile dysfunction (ED) is a condition in which it’s difficult to get or keep an erection firm enough.

 While the thought of injecting a needle into your penis may make you cringe, a

-Your first two injections should be done by your doctor.
-During your visit, they’ll show you how to do the injections at home.
+Your first injection should take place at your doctor’s office under supervision.
+During the visit, your doctor will show you how to correctly administer the injection and how to do the injections at home.

 The first step is to wash your hands and assemble your supplies on a clean surface.
 You’ll need: